Dutch Caribbean Airlines

 Dutch Caribbean Airlines Inc. (DCA) was an airline based on the southern Caribbean Sea island of Curaçao, part of the Kingdom of the Netherlands.
-It launched in 2001 but shut down on October 2004 and declared bankruptcy.
+It launched in 2001 but shut down in October 2004 and declared bankruptcy.
 The company slogan was Bridge to Curaçao.

 History

 When ALM Antillean Airlines (Air ALM) shut down in 2001, DCA was created to take its place and avoid bankruptcy.
 Both companies had the same owner, DC Beheer (a holding company).